FirgiawanFaira/FirgiawanFaira/README.md

 ---

 ## 📂 Portfolio
+- for the first research title is *Optimization of Vase Production at the Bandung Ceramic Center Using Integer Linear Programming*
 - research in proceeding https://spinter.stikom-bali.ac.id/index.php/spinter/article/view/478
 - Multilingual Sentiment Analysis of Student Reviews for Improving Lecturer Quality in the Digital Business Department at XYZ University